camaraproject/Commonalities/documentation/API-design-guidelines.md

 URIs should be designed according to the following considerations:

 - URI with lowercase and hyphens.
-URIs must be "human readable" to facilitate identification of the offered resources.
+URIs must be "human-readable" to facilitate identification of the offered resources.
 Lowercase words and hyphenation (kebab-case) help achieve this best practice.
 For example: `/customer-segments`
 - URIs must contain the exposed resource.
-- Verbs use is not allowed.
+- Verb use is not allowed.
 - URIs must contain the "major version" of the API.
 - The resource chain will be defined in the API URI following a hierarchical relationship.
   - `<Resource1>/{<id>}/<Resource2>/{<id>}`